Image Optimizer

 Getting Started in 3 Steps

-3. 3.
-Download your processed images individually or as a ZIP file
+Download individually or grab everything as a ZIP

 Supported Image Formats